White-Whale-Defi-Platform/migaloo-chain/.github/ISSUE_TEMPLATE/3_feature_request.md

 ## Proposal

 <!--
-     Briefly but precisely describe what you would like Migaloo to be able to do.
+     Briefly but precisely describe what you would like the Migaloo to be able to do.

      Consider attaching something showing what you are imagining:
       * images